BA, Political Science, English, University of North Carolina

 MA, Organizational Behavior/Management, Ohio University

 PhD, Higher Education (Business Cognate), University of Michigan

 At Haas since 2002

-2009 - 2013, John C. Whitehead Faculty Fellow in Corporate Responsibility, Haas School of Business
+2009 - present, John C. Whitehead Faculty Fellow in Corporate Responsibility, Haas School of Business

 2008 - present, Co-Faculty Director, Center for Responsible Business, Haas School of Business